mosra/m.css/doc/css/grid.rst

 Inspired by `Bootstrap <http://getbootstrap.com>`_, the grid system is the heart of a responsive website layout.
-The `m-grid.css <{filename}/css.rst>`_ file contains all the setup you need for it.
+The `m-grid.css <{filename}/css.rst>`_ file contains all the setup you need for it, it's completely standalone.
 Besides that, in order to have devices recognize your website properly as responsive and not zoom it out all the way to an unreadable mess, don't forget to add this to your :html:`<head>`:

 .. code:: html